fsziegler/GTD-Kanban/README.md

 Only your **Project Plans** and **Next Actions** lists contain **tasks** to work on at this point.

 ![Screenshot](GTD-Kanban Screenshot - GTD tree.png)
-*Screenshot showing the GTD tree populated with issues organized according to GTD.*
+*Screenshot showing the GTD tree populated with issues organized according to GTD.
+The GTD in-basket has been minimized to show more of the tree.*

 #####Planning Projects
 `"Plans are worthless, but planning is everything."`